tianlongcai/vertmolrate/README.md

-# Analyzing Latitudinal Gradient in Molecular Rates and Testing Evolutionary Speed Hypothesis
+# VertMolRate: Datasets and scripts for analyzing latitudinal gradient in molecular rates and testing evolutionary speed hypothesis

 This repository contains scripts and datasets to replicate the analyses presented in:

-Cai T, Wen Z, Jiang Z and Zhen Y. 2025.
-Distinct latitudinal patterns of molecular rates across vertebrates.
-Journal of XX, doi: xxx
+T. Cai, Z. Wen, Z. Jiang and Y. Zhen, Distinct latitudinal patterns of molecular rates across vertebrates.
+Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+(2025).
+DOI: 10.1073/pnas.2423386122.

 ## Contents